-Name of the policy to be screened and description Is this an existing, revised or a new policy? (please append policy to the screening form) What is it trying to achieve? (intended aims/outcomes) Are there any Section 75 categories which might be expected to benefit from the policy?
+Name of the policy to be screened and description Social Media Policy for Staff Is this an existing, revised or a new policy? (please append policy to the screening form) Revised What is it trying to achieve? (intended aims/outcomes) This policy applies to all staff who are using social media on behalf of Queen's University Belfast.
+It also applies to those people operating on behalf of the University, such as contractors, agency staff, freelancers, temporary staff and visiting academics.
+In this instance, the manager overseeing the individual, team, agency or organization will be responsible for making them aware of this policy.
+The aim of this policy is to ensure all staff use social media in a way that will not negatively impact on our followers, students, staff, partnerships or brand.
+Therefore, the protection of all Section 75 categories is a priority within the policy and is highlighted in the Equality and Diversity section of the policy.
+Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, explain how.
-Who initiated or wrote the policy?
-Directorate responsible for devising and delivering the policy?
+All- see above Who initiated or wrote the policy?
+Social Media, Information Services Directorate responsible for devising and delivering the policy?